 Social Media – Creating compelling graphics, imagery, and messaging is vital to a successful digital marketing campaign.
 Images and messaging that received the highest engagement on social media were re-purposed in the campaign for social media, email headers and landing pages.
 In The Children’s Inn’s case, supporters responded best to photos of children and mission-driven messaging.

-Video – This year, we incorporated Facebook live to update supporters on #GivingTuesday.
+Video – We incorporated Facebook live to update supporters on #GivingTuesday.
 It was a series of eight videos throughout the day where we interviewed our CEO, Inn families, volunteers, staff, corporate supporters, and live streamed a BINGO activity with the families.
 At the end of the day, we had over 7,400 views and $8,000 donated from the videos.

 Email – Targeted and personalized emails helped us engage our supporters.
 I used segmented lists to tailor my communications to the most engaged supporters like volunteers, staff, board members, and Inn families.
 These people received targeted messaging about how and why they should create their own peer-to-peer fundraiser for The Inn for #GivingTuesday.
 The rest of our supporters received reminders about the campaign and fundraising appeals that inspired them to contribute to the campaign.